How to Choose the Right Speakers for Your Event or Party Sound System

 Subwoofers

 If your event involves music, especially dance music or anything with a strong rhythm section, a subwoofer adds a significant layer of depth.
 These speakers are specfically designed to handle the low-frequency sounds that regular speakers can't deliver as effectively.
 Think basslines, kick drums, and that low-end presence you feel in your chest when the music's just right.
-While not necessary for every event, subwoofers are essential if you're aiming for a full-bodied, immersive sound.
+While not necessary for every event, subwoofers are essential if you're aiming for a full-bodied, immersive sound with trouser-legs flapping.

 Line Arrays